 Heart Valve Disease

-There are two types of heart valve disease:
+The different types of heart valve disease include:

 - Regurgitation: An improperly closing heart valve allows blood to flow back into the heart.
 This condition may lead to arrhythmia, heart failure, or pulmonary hypertension.

 - Stenosis: A heart valve narrows, causing your heart to work harder to pump blood.
 Stenosis increases your risk of heart failure, pulmonary hypertension, and arrhythmia.

 Heart valve disease